Journalism

 Typoglycemia are cognitive processes

-behind reading written text.
+reading written text.
 The word appears to be a portmanteau of

 "typo", as in typographical error, and "hypoglycemia".
 It is an urban